MicrosoftDocs/customer-insights/ci-docs/journeys/unified-profile-segment-creation.md

   - enduser
 ---

-# Creating Segment using Unified Profiles and Customer Measures from CI-D
+# Create segments using unified profiles and customer measures from Customer Insights - Data

-Dynamics 365 Customer Insights - Journeys lets you create highly personalized segments of your customers by using their unified profile and customer measure from Customer Insights - Data.
-This allows marketers to use Customer Insights - Journeys app for even more when scenarios without having to use Customer Insights - Data app to create Unified profile based segments.
-This also ensures all interaction data is captured against the contact, irrespective of whether you use the information from Contacts or Unified Profiles.
+Customer Insights - Journeys lets you create highly personalized segments based on customers' unified profiles and customer measures from Customer Insights - Data.
+You can use these segments directly in Customer Insights - Journeys without having to use the Customer Insights - Data app to create unified profile-based segments.
+This ensures that all interaction data is captured against the contact, irrespective of whether you use the information from contacts or unified profiles.

-In a Customer Insights - Journeys environment connected to a Customer Insights - Data environment, Unified Profiles and Customer Measures are available when you create a segment of contacts.
-For example, say you want to create a segment of contacts called the “Monthly grocery shoppers” that is based on location information from the contact table, “Rewards Member” property from unified profile and “MonthlyTotalSpend” from a customer measure (the latter two coming from Customer Insights - Data)
+When a Customer Insights - Journeys environment is [connected to](customer-insights-quickstart-guide.md) a Customer Insights - Data environment, unified profiles and customer measures are available when you create a segment of contacts.
+For example, you could create a segment of contacts called “Monthly grocery shoppers” that's based on location information from the contact table, the “Rewards member” property from unified profiles, and “MonthlyTotalSpend” from a customer measure (the latter two coming from Customer Insights - Data)

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing unified profile segment creation](media/unified-profile-segment-creation.png "Screenshot showing unified profile segment creation")

 ## Creating measures

+To learn how to create measures in Customer Insights – Data and what types of measures are available for use in Customer Insights - Journeys, see [Use calculated measures in Dataverse-based applications](../data/dataverse-measures.md).

+> [!NOTE]
-Please see [Use calculated measures in Dataverse-based applications - Dynamics 365 Customer Insights | Microsoft Learn](dataverse-measures.md) to learn how to create measures in Customer Insights – Data and what types of measures are available for use in Journeys.
-Please note that while the user interface presents itself as one-to-many relationship, current implementation in Customer Insights – Data only allows single dimension metric and therefore there will always be only one value returned.
+> While the user interface presents itself as one-to-many relationship, the current implementation in Customer Insights – Data only allows single dimension metrics, therefore, there will always be only one value returned.